Shervinhk/Shervinhk/README.md

 # Hi!
-I'm an applied mathematician and engineer working on modeling, ML, and data analysis across medicine, human behavior, computation and technology
+I'm an applied mathematician and engineer working on mathematical modeling, ML, and data analysis across medicine, human behavior, computation and technology

 ## About Me